he9qi/achievable/README.markdown

 # Achievable

-This is a simple achievement builder for rails
+This provides achievement features for rails app.

 ## Installation